 Can you have testimonials page on your website?

-No. They will go to the services they are looking for and need.
-And there they will see other people that you have done work for.
+No, they will go to the services they are looking for and need.
+There they will see your previous projects.

-You can link to other pages, that’s not a bad idea.
-But make sure you have a couple of testimonials, maybe 1-3 testimonials on your website page for your product or service.
+It's not a bad idea to link to other pages, but make sure you have 1-3 testimonials on your website page for your product or service.

 4. Include testimonials in your sales pitch

-This is something that can get salesy or spammy really quick, whenever I talk to clients (and when you talk to clients), you should be talking about your previous or current clients.
+This is something that can get salesy or spammy really quickly.
+Whenever you talk to clients, you should be talking about your previous or current projects.

 “What I’m currently doing for a client is x, y, z”

 “What I did for the client is that I raised their bottom line of 30k in one month”

 You need to give them credibility and also sell yourself.
 You have those testimonials on your website to point back to: